 Initiated because the member or executive has violated section 5.1 after receiving second tier warning relative to a particular action or behavior.

 The removal vote must take place at a valid general meeting of the membership.
-A representative supporting the motion for removal and the executive or member

-4

-facing removal (or an individual they designate), may speak for up to five minutes each.
+A representative supporting the motion for removal and the executive or member facing removal (or an individual they designate), may speak for up to five minutes each.

 The removal of an executive or member requires a 2/3 majority vote of all of the members present at a valid general meeting (including executives).
 The executive or member facing removal is entitled to vote on the motion.

 Article VI: Finances